arazavi78/Ecological-Genomics/Shervin's_Notebook.md

 perfom a genetic PCA based on estimatio of the genetic covariance matrix ( this

-Go over the concepts ( picture taken from teh meanings of the

-Also go over PCA.

 The final code is very interesting and has a lot of relevant genomic information

 look up the meaning of the ANGSD command options.